sillsdev/ptx2pdf/docs/documentation/snippets.md

 reasons.
 It can be helpful to know which paragraph styles are being used for each paragraph.
 This snippet adds that capability.

-Notice that you will need to define a zpmkr character style to style the marker text.
+Notice that you will need to define a **character** style called zpmkr to style the marker text.

 ```tex